Swetha11102003/customer-churn-analysis/README.md

 # 📊 Customer Churn Analysis
-End-to-end Customer Churn Analysis using Python, SQL, and Power BI.

 An end-to-end Customer Churn Analysis project that identifies the factors influencing customer churn using **Python, SQL, and Power BI**.
 The project includes data cleaning, exploratory data analysis, SQL analysis, and an interactive Power BI dashboard for business insights.